HakaiInstitute/nearshore-RI_motileInvertebrates/README.md

 - ***Protocols:***
 	- **rocky_intertidal-protocol.pdf:** Detailed description of field survey methods and equipment.

+## OBIS Translation

+The "obis" folder within the repository contains files related to translating a subset of the raw survey data into a format that can be shared with the **O**cean **B**iodiversity **I**nformation **S**ystem (https://obis.org/), and should be disregarded for other uses.
+The same can be said for the **nearshore-RI_motileInvertebrates.Rproj** and **.Renviron** files in the main repository.
+None of these files contain different data from the basic survey data found in the "data" folder.

 ---
 Contact Tyrel Froese or Alyssa Gehman at nearshore@hakai.org if you have any